 In the past financial year, government departments paid out more than R310m in salaries to staff on sick leave or suspended, reports the Sunday Times.

-Sonia Lupondwana has been paid just over R1m in the past 17 months – without lifting a finger.
+Sonia Lupondwana is reported to have been paid just over R1m in the past 17 months – without lifting a finger.
 The Times reports, a director in Eastern Cape Health, she was placed on sick leave in February 2018 after being diagnosed with high blood pressure.
 She returned in May last year but a day later was placed on incapacity leave for six months, due to depression.
 The report says within a week of returning to work in November last year she was suspended for poor performance, but in February this year she was told her post had been declared redundant.
-Since then she has been “doing household chores and watching TV”, while on full pay.
+Since then she has been "doing household chores and watching TV", while on full pay.